Peptic ulcer disease: Stress

 Physiological (not psychological) stress due to serious health problems, such as those requiring treatment in an intensive care unit, is well described as a cause of peptic ulcers, which are also known as stress ulcers.

 While chronic life stress was once believed to be the main cause of ulcers, this is no longer the case.
 It is, however, still occasionally believed to play a role.
 This may be due to the well-documented effects of stress on gastric physiology, increasing the risk in those with other causes, such as H. pylori or NSAID use.

 Diet

 Dietary factors, such as spice consumption, were hypothesized to cause ulcers until the late 20th century, but have been shown to be of relatively minor importance.
 Caffeine and coffee, also commonly thought to cause or exacerbate ulcers, appear to have little effect.
-Similarly, while studies have found that alcohol consumption increases risk when associated with H. pylori infection, it does not seem to independently increase risk.
+Similarly, while studies have found that alcohol consumption increases risk when associated with H. pylori infection, it does not seem to increase risk independently.
 Even when coupled with H. pylori infection, the increase is modest in comparison to the primary risk factor.